leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Will the nurses or doctors call me regarding my ROC visit results?
 - Will my ROC clinic visit results be mailed to me?

-## intent: sidrp-condition-miscellaneous
-- What is SiDRP?
-- What does SiDRP stand for?
-- How often will I be seen at SiDRP?
-- How long is a SiDRP visit?
-- Is SiDRP run by doctors?
-- What is done in SiDRP?
-- Who will I see in SiDRP?
-- What tests are done in SiDRP?
-- What is the difference between SiDRP and a normal retina clinic?
-- Where are my results from SiDRP sent to?

 ## intent: sidrp-condition-miscellaneous_46
 - Where is SiDRP performed?
 - Where is the SiDRP located?